 3. Compress your big images

-If you’re not sure about your blog and it’s speed, use this Google Page Speed tool to help you speed things up.
+If you're unsure about your blog and its speed, use this Google Page Speed tool to help you speed things up.
 It will tell you which images you need to compress to help increase your load time.

 A huge time saver is loading the TinyPNG WordPress plugin to your blog so it automatically compresses images for you when you upload them.
 Free here.